Palash2911/UN-Toxic/README.md

 ### Functionality & Concepts used:
-The App has a very simple and interactive interface that helps the students select their favorite food and track their current/past order.
+The App has a very simple and interactive interface that helps the user to QUIT SMOKING and Live a better life.
 Following are a few android concepts used to achieve the functionalities in the app:

   1. Constraint Layout: Most of the activities in the app uses a flexible constraint layout, which is easy to handle for different screen sizes.